mov-rax/zig-validate/docs/StaticDispatchUsage.md

 __Zig-Validate__ also provides a version of validation that supports function overloading.
 This usually results in shorter, more readable code than its non-overloading variant.

-Below is an example showcasing function overloading using `validateWithMerged`.
+Below is an example showcasing function overloading using `validate.staticFnOverride`.

 ```zig
 test "Function Overloading" {